dekuNukem/bob_cassette_rewinder/README.md

 ![Alt text](resources/pics/diff.png)

 Voilà, there it is!
-Only one byte at address `0xa1` is different, and it went down from 0x4A to 0x49 while going from 26 to 25 washes.
+Only one byte is different at address `0xa1`, and it went down from 0x4A to 0x49 while going from 26 to 25 washes.

 Doing some interpolation, it seems that byte starts from 0x4e at 30 washes, and goes down from there.

 I changed it to 0x3f, which should be 15 washes, and put it back.
-This is what happened:
+This happened:

 ![Alt text](resources/pics/111.jpeg)